Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 The Hunt Interiors website was developed for Code Institute as a final project.
-This website is for a any client who requires an interior and exterior changes for their property and moreover it is for the site owner to be able to update and create its content without any prior knowledge of websites code using custom made administration tools.
+This website is for any client who requires an interior and exterior changes for their property and also for the site owner to be able to update and create its content without any prior knowledge of websites code using custom made administration tools.

 ## Table of contents
 <!--ts-->